 - Oliver belatedly realizing that Felicity had been secretly helping the team while they had supposedly been traveling the world to get away from the life.

-Oliver: When we were in Bali?
-Oh, Felicity, you said there wasn't even email in Bali
+Oliver: Bali?
+Oh, Felicity, you said there wasn't even email in Bali!

 - Every single flashback in the episode ends with Oliver getting beaten up or drugged, often to the point of falling unconscious.